 3. Wrightsville Beach, North Carolina

 With warm waters and a temperate climate, the Carolinas have a reputation for having some of the best beaches on the East Coast.
-This can make beachgoing a toughie: Do you head to North Carolina for some fun at the Outer Banks?
-Or perhaps go south to Myrtle Beach, where there are plenty of attractions along its 60 miles of coastline?
-As an underrated alternative, consider Wrightsville Beach in North Carolina’s southeast.
-This laid-back summer destination boasts the energy of nearby college surfers with plenty of scenic views on its four-mile stretch.
+Crowds are often torn between going to North Carolina for some fun at the Outer Banks or heading south to Myrtle Beach and the attractions along its 60 miles of coastline.
+Split the difference and head instead to Wrightsville Beach in southeast North Carolina.
+This laid-back summer destination vibrates with the energy of nearby college surfers and has plenty of scenic views on its four-mile stretch.
 Go sailing, swimming, or try your hand at stand-up paddleboarding on the Atlantic.

 4. Grayton Beach State Park, Florida

-There’s plenty of beach to go around in Florida, each with different charms.
-Just look to South Beach’s art deco buildings or Clearwater Beach’s white sands as examples of diversity.
-One overlooked seaside getaway is Grayton Beach State Park, located in the northern section of the state hugging the Gulf of Mexico.
+There’s plenty of beach to go around in Florida, each with a different appeal.
+Among the most popular are South Beach in Miami, with its art deco buildings, and the white sands of Clearwater Beach near Tampa.
+Yet Grayton Beach State Park remains an overlooked seaside getaway, located in the northern section of the state, hugging the Gulf of Mexico.
 The nearly 2,000-acre park has emerald green waters and sand dunes that offer high-quality beach time.
-Grayton Beach State Park is a particularly notable destination for road-trip enthusiasts; its location along the 28-mile Scenic Highway 30a makes it a great stop en route to exploring the new urbanism architecture and local restaurants along Florida’s Walton County.
+Grayton Beach is a particularly notable destination for road-trip enthusiasts; its location along the 28-mile Scenic Highway 30a makes it a great stop en route to exploring the new urbanism architecture and restaurants in Florida’s Walton County.

 Where to stay: WaterColor Inn & Resort

 If you’d rather not camp at one of Grayton Beach’s 59 campsites, drive five minutes from the park to the WaterColor Inn on Santa Rosa Beach.
-There’s a lot to explore around the property, which sits between a dune-backed beach and one of Walton County’s dune lakes.
+The property has 60 beachfront rooms and sits between a dune-backed beach and one of Walton County’s dune lakes.

 Wild horses inhabit the protected beaches, pine forests, and salt marshes of Assateague Island, a 37-mile coastal split between Maryland and Virginia.